 So, the time has come to embark on the journey, and with that has come a newfound love for strength training to add significant weight to your back squat.
-Whether you’re a complete novice or someone who’s been lifting for a while but is looking to break through a plateau, the principles remain the same: consistency, persistence, and progressive overload.
+Whether you’re a complete novice or someone who’s been lifting for a while but is looking to break through a plateau, the principles remain the same: range of motion, consistency, persistence, and progressive overload.
 In this article, I will explore the essential information you need to know to effectively increase your back squat by 10kgs while keeping yourself safe and injury-free.

 Before diving into the specifics, it’s crucial to understand the fundamentals of strength training.
 The back squat is a compound movement that primarily targets the lower body muscles, including the quadriceps, hamstrings, glutes, and lower back.
 To effectively increase your back squat, focus on two key elements: range of motion and load through those ranges.